 - Enroll in credit and public records monitoring enabling you to detect an attack as quickly as possible so that if you do become a victim, you won’t stay one.

 - Have a damage control program in place so you can get back on your feet ASAP.

 There are plenty of excellent credit and public records monitoring programs.
 You can use Credit.com’s free Credit Report Card to get an overview of where you stand, and your free credit scores.
-And go to Annualcreditreport.com for a free copy of your credit report from each of the three credit reporting agencies.
+And get a free copy of your credit report from each of the three credit reporting agencies.
 You can also find good, and sometimes free, identity theft monitoring and protection services here and here, and get background on what to look for here.
 And don’t let your due diligence stop there.
 Check your bank and credit card accounts each day to see if each transaction listed really is yours.
 Review every Explanation of Benefits notice your health insurance provider sends you.
 The same goes for your annual earnings report from the Social Security Administration.
 And let technology be your friend by enrolling in free transaction notification programs (by phone, text, email — whatever works) at your bank, credit union or credit card company.